 Calgary Rental Cars

-Visitors have two options for driving between the Town of Banff and Lake Louise.
-The TransCanada Highway is the quickest and most efficient route, with outstanding Rocky Mountain scenery along the way.
+There are two main driving routes between the Town of Banff and Lake Louise.
+The Trans-Canada Highway is the quickest option, with outstanding Rocky Mountain scenery along the way.

-If you have a little more time, the Bow Valley Parkway scenic drive is a fun alternative, with improved wildlife viewing opportunities.
+If you have a little more time, the Bow Valley Parkway scenic drive is a fun alternative, with better chances of seeing wildlife.
 The Johnston Canyon hike, one of the most popular attractions in Banff National Park, is found along the Bow Valley Parkway.

 Directions from the Town of Banff to Lake Louise